 CM10B - Drawing I

 MG10C - Mobile Design FoundationThis course explores design techniques including contemporary trends and topics in composition, digital colour, and design as they influence emerging mobile gaming technologies and design.
 Concept development and presentation will require students to work in teams.
 Teams will be required to create a basic mobile game concept pitch.
 Additional time will be spent exploring mobile devices and digital design history.

 MG10A - Mobile Game Design IThis course covers foundation theory of planning and developing creative concepts that will become a functioning game.
 Outcomes will address gaming industry trends, conceptualizing techniques and the mobile development processes.
 Current production models, studios and developers will be discussed.
 Students will be encouraged to be proactive and research trends to ensure that their mobile game proposals are dynamic and viable.

 CM10C - Photoshop I

-This course introduces the students to the popular image-editing software Adobe Photoshop.
-The main objective of this course is to teach the student graphical image production using Adobe Photoshop.
-Through this hands-on course, the student will learn the fundamentals of design, as well as advanced features and tips, to prepare images for the web and for print.
-By the end of this course, the student will be able to create and enhance sophisticated images using Adobe Photoshop’s tools and features.
-They will learn how to correct and modify print as well as web images using various techniques and organizational tools.
-They will also learn how to apply special effects to original and composite images.
+This course introduces the students to the popular imageediting software Adobe Photoshop.
+The main objective of this course is to teach graphical image production.
+Through this ‘hands-on’ course, the student will learn the fundamentals of design, as well as advanced features and tips, to prepare images for print production and web delivery.
+By the end of this course, the student will be able to create and enhance sophisticated images using Photoshop’s tools and features.
+You will learn how to correct and modify print and web images using various techniques and tools, such as layers, selection tools, brushes and masks, as well as how to apply special effects, blending options, and filters to original and composite images.